amosabbir/Liver_transplant_etl_sqlite/README.md

-# Clinical data warehouse SQlite
+# Liver transplant data warehouse SQlite
+A modular ETL pipeline that transforms multi-source clinical data (REDCap, EPIC, PDFs) into a normalized SQLite database for analytics.

 ## Overview